Skip to content

 logo-SV

-Chettinad today is a peaceful place to stay and visitors will appreciate the opportunity to discover some of the Tamil Nadu’s most impressive sites which are dotted around the region.
-Daily tours can be organized from Kothamangalam, visiting temples cities such as Madurai, Tiruchirapalli, Thanjavur and Narthamalai, which are within 90/100 km of the village.
-Visitors can certainly extend their stay in the region for a range of different, unique experiences of Tamil Nadu.
+Chettinad is a peaceful region offering visitors the opportunity to discover some of the Tamil Nadu’s most impressive heritage sites.
+Saratha Vilas can organize day temple city tours to Madurai, Tiruchirapalli, Thanjavur and Narthamalai, each within 90/100 km of the hotel.
+Extend your stay in the region to discover more of the unique sites and experiences of southern Tamil Nadu.

 Meenakshi Amman Temple, Madurai